Variable Tokens plug-in for Cinema 4D gives a ten (10) token slots that you can use as you wish.

 Cinema 4D, Plug-in

-Hawkeye plug-in for Cinema 4D is an experimental plug-in that creates multiple different composition guides.
+Hawkeye plug-in for Cinema 4D is an useful tool that creates many different guides to help user to make better compositions.
 If Cinema 4D’s default composition helpers are not enough for you, this plug-in will give you many more options.

 Features: